 Instructions

-- Place the almonds in a large bowl and then cover with water.
+- Place 200 g Almonds in a large bowl and then cover with Water.
 Leave them to soak for at least 6 hours but overnight is best (they will absorb some of the water) and then drain and fully rinse them.

-- Put the soaked almonds in a high powered blender, along with the water for blending, the sweetener you are using and any other flavours.
+- Put the soaked almonds into a high powered blender, along with 1000 ml Cold water, 2 tablespoon Maple syrup and any other flavours.

 - Blend on high for around 3 minutes until it is smooth and creamy.